Julie A. Dill

 Previously Ms. Dill served as the Group Vice President of Strategy for Spectra and the President and CEO of Spectra Energy Partners, LP from 2012 until 2013, and prior to that she served as President of Union Gas Limited in Ontario, Canada from 2007-2011.
 Over her career she also served in various financial and operational roles with Duke Energy, Duke Energy International and Shell Oil Company.

-Ms. Dill has been an independent director of QEP Resources, Inc. since May 2013.
-In May 2018 she joined the boards of Inter Pipeline Ltd. and Rayonier Advanced Materials Inc where she serves as a non-executive director and in November 2018, she joined an advisory board for Centuri Construction.
+In May 2018, Ms. Dill joined the boards of Inter Pipeline Ltd. and Rayonier Advanced Materials Inc where she serves as a non-executive director and in November 2018, she joined an advisory board for Centuri Construction.
 Ms. Dill is a member of the Advisory Council for the College of Business and Economics at New Mexico State University and participates on the Community Relations Committee of the board of Memorial Hermann Hospital in Houston, Texas.

 Ms. Dill was named as one of the most powerful businesswomen in Texas in 2016 and was named to the 50 most powerful women in oil and gas in both 2014 and 2015.
 She was also named the Ontario Energy Leader of the Year in 2010 as well as the Distinguished Alumni for the College of Business at New Mexico State University that same year.
 She was named to the College of Business Hall of Fame in 2000 and was named one of the top 50 Women in Energy in 2002.
 In Australia she served as a Governor with the American Chamber of Commerce and was a Member of the Executive Committee for the Australian Pipeline Industry Association.